-Situated near Bageshwar district in the state of Uttrakhand, Kausani is quite famous for its incredible scenic splendour and stunning spectacular views of the Himalayan peaks like Trisul, Nanda Devi and Panchchuli.
-We can have a fair amount of idea how beautiful this place might be by considering that even the father of our nation “Mahatma Gandhi” couldn’t resist calling this place the “Switzerland of India” only because of the incredible resemblance of the landscapes.
+Situated near Bageshwar district in the state of Uttrakhand, Kausani is quite famous for its incredible scenic splendour and stunning spectacular views of Himalayan peaks like Trisul, Nanda Devi and Panchchuli.
+Even the father of our nation Mahatma Gandhi couldn’t resist calling this place as Switzerland of India only because of the incredible resemblance of the landscapes.

 An amazing beautiful village nestled between Garhwal and Kumaon, Gwaldam looks as if it may be a wonderland of immense bliss.
 Surrounded by the green jungles this place offers really fascinating views of the mighty Himalayan peaks such as Nanda Devi, Nanda Ghuti etc.

 The Baijnath temple carries a great spiritual significance.
 The unfolding charm and aura of this place is really stunning to experience.
-Famous as one of the 13th-century temple it has been dedicated to the Vaidyanath form of Lord Shiva, also known as the “lord of physicians”.
+Famous as one of the 13th-century temple it has been dedicated to the Vaidyanath form of Lord Shiva, also known as the lord of physicians.

 Distinguished by the statue of Mahatma Gandhi, it was in this place where Mahatma Gandhi wrote Anasakti yog, guiding people the crux of selfless action.
 And perhaps owing to which this tourist attraction in Kausani is considered as one of the top sightseeing places to explore.

 This place is famous for its never-ending vistas and soothing tea gardens.
 It is a must-visit place if you are planning a trip to Kausani.
 The tea of these estates is so great that many countries like Australia, America, Germany import it.
 A fact to take pride in, don’t you think so?